openela/openela.org/content/about.md

 * Security errata data
 * Compatibility guidelines for downstream distributions to test their build results
 * A branding kit for all downstream distributions and supporters
-* User and Administration Documentation (Oracle contribution)
+* User and Administration Documentation

 ## Governance